ninad-moree/ninad-moree/README.md

 <!-- "https://github.com/ninad-moree?tab=repositories" -->
 - :cricket_game: I'm really into cricket and love playing it!
 - :man_technologist: Here is a list of my different projects: <a href="https://github.com/ninad-moree?tab=repositories">Projects</a >
-- :telescope: I’m a Computer Engineering student at PICT college and contributing to frontend and backend for building android apps.
+- :telescope: I’m a Computer Engineering student at PICT and contributing to frontend and backend for building android apps.
 - :seedling: Exploring Web Development and AI/ML.
 - :zap: In my free time, I solve problems on Leetcode, Codechef and watch some animes.
 - :mailbox:How to reach me: [![Gmail Badge](https://img.shields.io/badge/-ninad-red?style=flat&logo=Gmail&logoColor=white)](mailto:ninadyogeshmore@gmail.com)